 Before we go into the intriguing story of how Sapporo Coffee Kan is changing the specialty decaffeinated coffee scene, let’s take a quick look into how popular our decaf coffee is in Japan these days, as it will help us understand the significance of Sapporo Coffee Kan’s work on improving the decaf coffee.

 Our Premium Decaf Coffee – Making Headlines and Adored by Specialty Coffee Drinkers

-Keeping up with the global health phenomenon, Japanese consumers are attracted more and more toward the healthier versions of dietary products with every passing day.
-Even the large manufacturing and brewing companies like Asahi and Suntory are mass producing their popular coffee and alcoholic products in caffeine-free and alcohol-free versions.
+Keeping up with the global health phenomenon, Japanese consumers are attracted more and more toward healthier versions of dietary products with every passing day.
+Even large manufacturing and brewing companies like Asahi and Suntory are mass producing their popular coffee and alcoholic products in caffeine-free and alcohol-free versions.
 According to the All Japan Coffee Fair Trade Conference (AJCFT), a coffee product from which more than 90% of the caffeine has been removed can be labeled as “caffeine-less” or “decaffeinated".

 According to statistics from the same organization, 2127 tons of raw coffee beans imported into Japan in 2015 were decaffeinated, which is 1.7 times higher compared to the amount that was decaffeinated in 2012!